-Skateboarding is globally loved game and gives you an exhilarating experience.
-Skateboards comes in two options; either you get a complete skateboard that is pre-assembled or you get separate parts and build your own custom skateboard that is best suited to your style of skateboarding.
+Skateboarding has globally loved the game and gives you an exhilarating experience.
+Skateboards come in two options; either you get a complete skateboard that is pre-assembled, or you get separate parts and build your custom skateboard that is best suited to your style of skateboarding.

-Most people go for the readymade option but if you are skateboard junky and want to design your own skateboard, here are systematic instructions that guide you through the details about the right size and shape of the decks, trucks and other components, which make up the skateboard’s body.
+Most people go for the readymade option, but if you are skateboard junky and want to design your skateboard, there are precise instructions that guide you through the details about the right size and shape of the decks, trucks and other components, which make up the skateboard’s body.
 These instructions are also valid for your already owned skateboards if you want to replace or upgrade any part.

 There are few things that, you should be aware of before ordering the DIY skateboard kit.
-For example, if you are presenting it to your friend, then you should know the height of your friend and the kind of skateboarding you he or she is into.
-Moreover, you can also make sure that you get the skateboard belonging to certain brand your friend likes.
+For example, if you are presenting it to your friend, then you should know the height of your friend and the kind of skateboarding.
+Moreover, you can also make sure that you get the skateboard belonging to specific brand your friend likes.

 Consider this a general guideline about how to assemble a typical skateboard with parts that will assist you in riding skateboard in your style.
 All said, if you want to make your own rules in assembling the skateboard according to your own preferred style, by my guest.
 Other than that, this will provide you with general guidance.